Capitains/tutorial-nemo/1-setting-up-the-app.md

     flask_app.run(debug=True)
 ```

-For python, this means that if the current file is the one run, it will execute the `flask_app.run(debug=True)` that will provides us a small development server.
+For python, this means that if the current file is the one run, it will execute the `flask_app.run(debug=True)` that will provide us a small development server.

 We can now run this application doing `python app.py`.
 Of course, for now, there is not so much to see though...